DorskFR/LeaguePyBot/README.md

 - check and create the log folder if not existing
 - recalculate the position of target after fall_back as otherwise it gets translated by as much as we moved
 - handle client popups (key fragment, rewards, etc.)
-- handle when the game finishes but we did not detect the end of game box in time
+- ~~handle when the game finishes but we did not detect the end of game box in time~~ done
 - add other languages (simply replace the screenshot files of the client menu items)
 - accept command line arguments to customize the launch of the script without changing the code
 - change lane, random lane, etc.
 - detect who is the strongest ally and join him in fight to push one lane faster
-- fix some weird detections of lowlife (either enemy or even with no char around)
+- ~~fix some weird detections of lowlife (either enemy or even with no char around)~~ mostly done
 - add emotes and spam master after kills